 PHAs themselves are not eligible to apply as prime applicants.
 However, they may participate in proposed projects as subrecipients, contractors, or consultants if the partnership structure aligns with federal requirements in 2 CFR 200.

 If a PHA has a separate nonprofit arm or affiliate that independently meets the eligibility requirements in Section II.A of the NOFO, that nonprofit entity may apply as the prime applicant, provided it satisfies all NOFO and federal requirements.

-9. Is there a limit on the number of applications an institution can submit?
+9. Is there a limit on the number of applications an organization can submit?

-There is no limit on the number of unique proposals an eligible organization may submit.
-Institutions may submit multiple applications, provided each proposes a distinct project.
-The statement in the NOFO that "If HUD receives more than one application from you, HUD will review only the last submission" applies only to duplicate applications (i.e., when the same institution submits more than one version of the same proposal under the same UEI).
+No. There is no limit on the number of unique proposals an eligible organization may submit.
+Organizations may submit multiple applications, provided each proposes a distinct project.

+The statement in the NOFO that "If HUD receives more than one application from you, HUD will review only the last submission" applies only to multiple versions of the same proposal submitted under the same Unique Entity Identifier (UEI).
+Applicants must avoid submitting multiple versions of the same proposal.
+In such cases, only the most recent version submitted under the same UEI will be reviewed.
 It does not limit submitting multiple distinct proposals.